suffolklibraries/lgc/content/collections/events/wild-families-29-06.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740658078
+updated_at: 1740665692
 duplicated_from: b76e619c-4521-4591-80ee-38b757b8204b
 accessibility_information:
   - 'Accessible toilets'
 ---
-A hedgehog themed family session to celebrate Hedgehog Awareness Week.
+An insect themed session to celebrate Insect Week.